opea-project/GenAIExamples/CodeTrans/README.md

 ## Deploy with Kubernetes

-Please refer to the [CodeTranslation Kubernetes Guide](./kubernetes/README.md)
+Please refer to the [Code Translation Kubernetes Guide](./kubernetes/README.md)